 Here are some examples:

-- Suppose you want to test some frameworks and decide which to adopt.
-Maybe you work with Selenide and wish to try Playwright or Cypress, experiment with Python, or figure out how to write API tests in Ruby.
+Suppose you want to test some frameworks and decide which one to adopt.
+Maybe you're working with Selenide and wish to try Playwright or Cypress.
+Maybe you want to know what is available for Python or figure out how to write API tests in Ruby.
 That's natural - the number of frameworks keeps growing, so we all want to keep up with the technology and adopt the good stuff.
-As things are today, you'll have to spend 2 weeks fully setting up Cypress, then 2 weeks with Playwright, and only then will you learn which is best.
+As things are today, you'll have to spend two weeks fully setting up Cypress, then two weeks with Playwright, and only then will you learn which is best.

-- Suppose you're sitting on a really old version of Cucumber, and you want to know how difficult it will be to upgrade to the latest version.
+Suppose you're sitting on a really old version of Cucumber and want to know how difficult it will be to upgrade to the latest version.
 How will you know without upgrading?

-- Suppose you're new to the industry; having just learned to write selectors, you're eager to get on with it.
-What you don't know is that before you write anything, you'll spend several frustrated days setting up the IDE and all the dependencies.
+Suppose you're new to the industry; having just learned to write selectors, you're eager to finish it.
+Not so fast, buddy!
+First, you'll spend several frustrating days setting up the IDE and all the dependencies.

 How to beat it

-That's where Allure Start comes in.
-It assembles your tech stack for you!
-You go to https://allurereport.org/start/ and choose a selection of tools that you need for your project.
-The system then generates an archive with everything you need, including documentation.
-The current version is still raw, but in essence, this is what it does:
+Here's how it works.
+Go to https://allurereport.org/start/ and choose a selection of tools that you need for your project.
+The system then generates an archive with everything you need, including documentation:

 .